On the heapability of finite partial orders: Preliminaries

 \subsection{A graph-theoretic interpretation}

 Problems that we are concerned with have, it turns out, an algorithmic interpretation that is strongly related to problems of computing the maximum independent sets and the chromatic number of various classes of perfect graphs.
 The idea first appeared (somewhat implicitly) in \cite{heapability-thesis}.
-In this subsection we make it fully explicit as follows: Given directed graph $P=(U,\leq)$, call a set of elements $W\subseteq U$ a \textit{$k$-treelike independent set of $P$} if there is a rooted $k$-ary tree $T$, not necessarily complete, and a bijection $V(T)\rightarrow W$ such that, for all vertices $v,w$ of $T$, if $v$ is an ancestor of $w$ in $T$ then $f(v)$ and $f(w)$ are {\bf not} connected in $P$.
-We apply the concept to \textit{undirected} graphs as well by identifying such a graph with its oriented version containing, for any undirected edge $e$, both directed versions of $e$.
+In this subsection we make it fully explicit as follows: \begin{definition} Given a directed graph $G=(U,E)$, call a set of elements $W\subseteq U$ a \emph{$k$-treelike independent set of $G$} if there is a rooted $k$-ary tree $T$, not necessarily complete, and a bijection $f:V(T)\rightarrow W$ such that, for all vertices $v,w$ of $T$, if $v$ is an ancestor of $w$ in $T$ then $f(v)$ and $f(w)$ are {\bf not} connected by an edge in $G$.

+A poset can, of course, be viewed as a directed graph, so the previous definition applies to posets as well.
+We can apply the concept to \emph{undirected} graphs as well by identifying such a graph with its oriented version containing, for any undirected edge $e$, both directed versions of $e$. \end{definition}

-For undirected graphs and $k=1$ the previous concept coincides with that of an independent set: indeed, a 1-tree is a chain, and the condition simply enforces the nonexistence of edges between associated vertices.
-Paralleling the case $k=1$ (for which a polynomial time algorithm is known, in the form of patience sorting \cite{mallows1963patience}), we can restate the open problem from \cite{byers2011heapable} as the problem of computing a maximum $2$-treelike independent set:
+For undirected graphs a $1$-treelike independent set of $G$ is simply an independent set: indeed, the condition in the definition simply enforces the nonexistence of edges between the vertices in $W$.
+Paralleling the case $k=1$ (for which a polynomial time algorithm is known, in the form of patience sorting), we can restate the open problem from \cite{byers2011heapable} as the problem of computing a maximum $2$-treelike independent set:

 \begin{proposition} Computing the longest $k$-heapable subsequence of an arbitrary permutation (order) $\pi$ is equivalent to computing a maximum $k$-treelike independent sets in the digraph induced by the transitive closure of the Hasse diagram of the associated partial order $P_{\pi}$. \end{proposition}